Zidaan-Hayat/disro/readme.md

 ### How do I implement my own ban handling/storage system?

-Go to `roblox/modFunctions` and you can adjust/re-do the "handle" prefixed functions as you wish, given the arguments they receive
+Go to `roblox/modFunctions` and you can adjust/re-do the "handleBan" function as you wish

 ---